-- Marktplatz – Basel’s farmer’s market happens every Saturday.
-It’s worth getting up a little early and buying their local fresh produce, flowers and specialty items.
-This is a great place to get fresh grocery items to save you money on meals.
+- Shop at Marktplatz – Basel’s farmer’s market happens every Saturday.
+It’s worth getting up a little early to buy local fresh produce, flowers and specialty items.
+This is a great place to get fresh grocery items, which in turn will save you money on meals.

 - Visit the Kunstmusuem Basel - As one of Basel’s most popular museums, it houses ninetieth and twentieth century artwork, including an entire room of Picasso paintings.

-- Visit Münster Cathedral - Basel’s Münster (cathedral) was built built between 1019-1500 in Romanesque and Gothic style, and the medieval buildings lining the square.
+- Visit Münster Cathedral - Basel’s Münster (cathedral) was built built between 1019-1500 in Romanesque and Gothic style.
 The Münster is open to the public.
 Its highlight is the Galluspforte (Gallus portal) on the western facade, considered the most important Romanesque sculptural work in Switzerland.
-For a few CHF, you can climb St. Martin’s tower (completed 1500), at 62 meters the shorter of the two towers – the other tower is St. George’s, 65 meters, completed in 1492, after the 1356 earthquake destroyed an earlier version.
+For a few CHF, you can climb St. Martin’s tower (completed in 1500), which at 62 meters is the shorter of the two towers.
+The other tower is St. George’s, 65 meters, which as completed in 1492, after the 1356 earthquake destroyed an earlier version.

-- Basel Zoo – This is the oldest and largest (by number of animals) zoo in Switzerland, with easy access by walking or tram from the central SBB station.
-For a zoo located in the center of a city it is big with great variety.
+- Check out the Basel Zoo – This is the oldest and largest (by number of animals) zoo in Switzerland, with easy access by walking or tram from the central SBB station.

-- Basel Herbstmesse (autumn fair) - This fair occurs in October and there are rides, booths, shooting alleys and lots of food in several locations all over the city, including Messeplatz (biggest site with most attractions, including rollercoaster and the like), Barfüsserplatz and Münsterplatz (where you get nice views from the ferris wheel).
+- Basel Herbstmesse (Autumn Fair) - This fair occurs in October and there are rides, booths, shooting alleys and lots of food in several locations all over the city.
+Locations include Messeplatz (the biggest site with the most attractions, with a rollercoaster and the like), Barfüsserplatz and Münsterplatz (where you get nice views from the Ferris Wheel).